 The Green Jade Shrimp is a popular choice for freshwater shrimp hobbyists because of its brilliant green color as well as being relatively easy to care for and breed.
 They stand out beautifully against a dark substrate.
 Green Jade Shrimp make a striking and dynamic addition to a freshwater aquarium.
 These shrimp are very active as they scavenge the tank, cleaning up waste.
 They love to feed off of naturally occurring biofilm and algae, especially in a planted tank.
 For this reason, they can be quite low maintenance; in fact, they can even help keep your tank clean!

 The Green Jade Shrimp is one of the newer color variants of Neocaridinas.
 They're a product of the selective breeding of the Red Cherry Shrimp for a range of colors from red, to brown, to blue, to yellow and green.
 Some of these shrimp have bright green spotting and striping over translucent yellow, while others are bright green of varying shades.
 Some Green Jade Shrimp have a lighter green coloring while others are deep emerald.

 Green Jade Shrimp are tolerant to a fairly wide range of water parameters, making them excellent for pairing with other species.
 As long as the shrimp are acclimated properly to your chosen parameters and are not subjected to extreme changes in temperature or acidity, they are adaptable.
 They will tolerate soft or hard water.
 The ideal water parameters are 70°-85° F with 7 to 7.5 pH.
 However, as mentioned, you may keep them outside of these parameters as long as the shrimp are protected from extreme or frequent fluctuations.

+Once the shrimp are fully-grown the males will be smaller than the females.
 Green Jade Shrimp are eager breeders given comfortable water parameters and a sufficient food source.
 Once the shrimp reach maturity, and if there are males and females present, they should breed naturally and frequently.
 It is recommended to purchase 8-10 shrimp to ensure that there are enough male-female pairs for successful breeding.
 When female shrimp have eggs available for fertilization, they will molt and release pheromones that the male shrimp respond to with frenzy.